What Do Tank Car, Truck, or Ship Loader Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Is There Going to be Demand for Tank Car, Truck, and Ship Loaders?
+Are There Job Opportunities for Tank Car, Truck, and Ship Loaders?

-There were about 10,800 jobs for Tank Car, Truck, or Ship Loader in 2016 (in the United States).
+In 2016, there was an estimated number of 10,800 jobs in the United States for Tank Car, Truck, or Ship Loader.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Tank Car, Truck, or Ship Loader by 2026.
 Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Tank Car, Truck, or Ship Loader are Idaho, Nevada, and Arizona.
 Watch out if you plan on working in Ohio, South Carolina, or New Mexico.
 These states have the worst job growth for this type of profession.

 Tank Car, Truck, or Ship Loader Average Salary

 The typical yearly salary for Tank Car, Truck, and Ship Loaders is somewhere between $25,210 and $70,690.

 Tank Car, Truck, and Ship Loaders who work in New Jersey, Oregon, or Washington, make the highest salaries.

 How much do Tank Car, Truck, and Ship Loaders make in each U.S. state?

 Tools & Technologies Used by Tank Car, Truck, and Ship Loaders